 Intimacy and Sexuality courses in a nutshell:

-Requirements to enroll in the Specialized Certificate in Sex and Intimacy Counselling:
+Requirements to enroll in the Certificate specializing in Sex and Intimacy Counselling:

 - Introduction to Applied Psychology and Ethics

 - Assessment of Psychological Disorders

 - Conflict, Suicide and Emergency Interventions

 - Introduction to Couples’ Counselling

 - Sex and Intimacy Counselling

 UHS-400 -- Understanding Human Sexuality, the first course in the series provides an overview of human sexuality.
 This emphasis allows students to gain a basic understanding of physical anatomy as it relates to sexual response; gender differences; what’s ‘normal’ in terms of sexual desire and behavior, and more.